JamesRMullaney/Recent-Activity-in-44-517-02-Group-6-PyFlink-PageRank/tutorialFiles/job3/installingHomebrewAndFlink.md

     <code> $ brew install apache-flink </code>

 5. (?) <strong>May Be Required:</strong> If you noticed that the installation prompts you to create a new <strong>PATH</strong>, run the two commands it prints out after the message. </li>
+    Once the installation has completed (a.k.a. returned to command line input), enter:

+    ```Terminal
+    $ brew install wget
+    ```

-    <p> Once the installation has completed (a.k.a. returned to command line input), enter:<div style="color: orange; padding: .5em; font-size: 105%;"}>brew install wget</div> This will downloadv b vv bbbvb additioanl assets that weren't installed in the original installation. </p>    </ol>
+    This will download additioanl assets that weren't installed in the original installation.

 ## Download and Install Apache-Flink
 With Java and Homebrew installed locally on your Mac device, we can now procede to download and install Flink.
 To begin, use Homebrew to install Apache Flink.